-If a class has no copy constructor, the compiler uses a that does a a class containing pointers to run-time allocated arrays (or other structures).
+If a class has no copy constructor, the compiler uses a default copy constructor that does a byte-by-byte copy of the object.
+This has been adequate for classes up to now, but not for a class containing pointers to run-time allocated arrays (or other structures).